loglib/loglib/README.md

 }
 ```

-> NOTE: If you don't want to show cookie message, but still want to track using user consent, you can set the consent to "granted" by default.
+> NOTE: If you don't want to show cookie message, but still want to track using visitor consent, you can set the consent to "granted" by default.

 ```js
 import LogLib from "@loglib/tracker/react";